 Keep pushing for the summit and enjoy the views.
 Once you reach it, the views are amazing, and you’ll see Mount Smuts and Mount Birdwood.
 You’ll even be able to see Tent Ridge if you look hard enough.

 Smutwood Peak Parking

 Turn onto Mt.
 Shark Rd from the Smith Dorien.
 Here there is a small lot right off of Mt.
-Shark Rd.
+Shark Rd, right past Mount Engadine Lodge.
 This is an out and back trail and is where you will leave your vehicle and return to it at the end of your hike.

 When Can You Hike Smutwood Peak?

-How Long Does Take To Hike Smutwood Peak?
+How Long Does it Take To Hike Smutwood Peak?

 We had a large group of 10 and were hiking at a good pace.
 It took most of our group about six hours out and back, but some members took about nine hours.
 It depends on your hiking ability!
-Had we been a smaller group could have easily finished in five hours or less, plan for 5-8 hours.
+If we were a smaller group, we could have quickly finished five hours or less and planned for 5-8 hours.

 How Hard is the Smutwood Peak Hike?

 The first 6km of this hike is an easy peasy walk through the meadow.
-After 6 km you’ll hit your first uphill section before reaching the saddle and Birdwood Pass.
+After 6 km, you’ll hit your first uphill section before reaching the saddle and Birdwood Pass.
 Almost everyone else we saw hiking turned around at the saddle.
-If you stopped here it would be a mild to moderate hike with little elevation gain.
+If you stopped here, it would be a mild hike with little elevation gain.
 The real challenge was continuing on to Smutwood Peak.
-From the saddle, it took us a little over an hour of uphill climbing to reach the summit.
+It took us a little over an hour of uphill climbing to reach the summit from the saddle.